-But recently, I heard about a certain type of book that would make the whole thing much easier: parallel texts in French and English.
+Luckily, there’s a type of book that makes the whole thing much easier: parallel texts in French and English.

 Essentially, these are bilingual books that have the same content in both languages—which was definitely a game-changer for me!

 What Is a Parallel Text?

 Remember geometry class where you learned about parallel lines?
 They’re lines that are on the same plane but never touch.

 “Parallel text” refers to a body of text that includes translations of two different languages right next to each other.

 In this case, part of the book is in French, immediately translated into English.
 Depending on the book, you can read the English translation by page, by paragraph or even by sentence.
 This means you won’t have to constantly look up the meanings of French words online.